MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   //#define CALIBRATION_MEASURE_WMAX

   // Probing at the exact top center only works if the center is flat.
 If
-  // probing on a screwhead or hollow washer, probe near the edges.
+  // probing on a screw head or hollow washer, probe near the edges.
   //#define CALIBRATION_MEASURE_AT_TOP_EDGES

   #ifndef CALIBRATION_PIN